raymondllata/CS153-ai-agent/README.md

 ## TODO
-Add API calls for Character Creation (this should also leverage the story theme info?)
+1.Add API calls for Character Creation (this should also leverage the story theme info?)
-Add API calls for village items
+2.Add API calls for village items
-Make the combat like pokemon instead of just doing stuff automatically Add API call for concluding combat
+3.Make the combat like pokemon instead of just doing stuff automatically 4.Add API call for concluding combat
-Add treasure stage?
+5.Add treasure stage?